 CHEROKEE R-C FLYING CLUB RULES

-2. All flyers must be current AMA members.
+1. All flyers must be current AMA Members.

-5. Any non-club member who is present to fly will be asked to show AMA credentials.
+5. Any non-club member who is present to fly will be asked for AMA credentials.

 6. Any non-club member will be allowed to fly two times a year with no fee required.
-The exception to the rule is for a new beginning flyer who is being trained by a club member.
-However, AMA membership is required on the trainee.
+The exception to the rule will is for a new beginning flyer who is being trained by a club member.
+However, AMA Membership is required on the trainee.

 8. Do not take off from pit area.
-Do not taxi INTO the pit area.
-Planes may taxi out of the pit area.
-Kill the engine with the aircraft parallel to the edge of the runway in the taxi strip.
+Do not taxi into the pit area.
+Kill the engine parallel to the edge of the runway in the taxi strip.
 Carry or pull your aircraft to the pit area.

-9. Start engines with planes facing the runway if possible.
+9. Start engines with the engine facing the runway if possible.
 Planes should never be started on the spectator side of the safety fence.

-10. Spectators will be asked not cross the safety fence unless accompanied by a club member.
-Invited guests inside the safety fence should stay in the designated guest area unless they are helping flyers.
+10. Spectators will be asked not to cross the safety fence unless accompanied by a club member.
+Invited guest inside the safety fence should stay inside the designated guest area unless they are helping flyers.

-12. Frequency control: frequency control is accomplished by a set of" numbered" clothes pins, one for each frequency.
-Before you turn on your transmitter, you must get the corresponding pin for your frequency.
-When you get the pin you must put your AMA card under the remaining frequency clip and leave it on the board until you return the pin.
+11. If you are using a 72MHZ or 75MHz system, you must conform to the club’s frequency control guidelines.
+Frequency control is accomplished by a set of" numbered" clothes pins, one for each frequency.
+Before you turn on your transmitter, you must get the corresponding pin for your frequency, and replace it with your AMA card under the remaining frequency clip and leave it on the board until you return the pin.
 Do a radio check & other aircraft equipment safety check as required by AMA flying field rules.

-13. Everyone is asked to use common courtesy.
-Don't be a frequency hog or an air hog.
+12. Everyone is asked to use common courtesy.
+Don't be an air hog.
 If another person is already flying, ask that person if he/she cares if you fly at the same time.
 This is especially important if the first flyer is an instructor with a student.

-14. When two or more people are flying, a flight pattern should be established to prevent mid air collisions.
+13. When two or more people are flying, a flight pattern should be established to prevent mid-air collisions.

-15. Do not fly from the edge of runway.
-Stand behind or beside flight stations.
+14. Do not fly from the edge of the runway.
+Stand behind or beside the flight stations.

-16. Low high speed passes should be made no closer to the flight stations than the center of the grass runway and preferably at the far edge of the runway.
+15. Low high-speed passes should be made no closer to the flight stations than the center of the runway and preferably at the far edge of the runway.